partrickJhonson/beef/Installation.md

 ### Prerequisites

-BeEF requires Ruby 2.3 (or newer).
-Refer to your operating system documentation for instructions to install the latest stable version of Ruby.
+BeEF requires Ruby 2.4 (or newer).
+Refer to your operating system documentation for instructions to install the latest stable version of Ruby and Ruby-dev.

 ```bash
 # Debian based systems